wp-plugins/fg-joomla-to-wordpress/readme.txt

 * migrates categories as sub-categories
 * migrates Joomla posts
 * associates posts to categories
-* uploads all the posts images in WP uploads directories
+* uploads all the posts images in WP uploads directories (optional)
 * resizes images according to the sizes defined in WP
 * defines the thumbnail to be the first post image
 * modifies images src in content